-JAIF Support for Information
+JAIF Support for Information and Media

 Source: ASEAN’s vision is captured in its overarching, inclusive message of “ASEAN: A Community of Opportunities for All.”

-Guided by the ASEAN Strategic Plan for Information and Media 2016-2025, the ASEAN’s information sector strives to: 1) support other community pillars and sectors with their communication needs; 2) advocate the policies and initiatives implemented by ASEAN; and 3) sensitise ASEAN peoples to the benefits of ASEAN’s development.
+Guided by the ASEAN Strategic Plan for Information and Media 2016-2025, the ASEAN’s information sector strives to: 1) support other community pillars and sectors with their communication needs; 2) advocate the policies and initiatives implemented by ASEAN; and 3) sensitise ASEAN people to the benefits of ASEAN’s development.
 The sector also takes into account the ASEAN Communication Master Plan (ACMP)1, which provides a framework to communicate messages about the organisation, development, and vision of ASEAN and the ASEAN Community.

 Areas of Support and